Legion of French Volunteers Against Bolshevism: Separation and "bandit-fighting" operations, 1941–43

+Tricolor Legion and reorganisation, 1942–44

 As Laval's political influence increased, the Vichy regime announced a new formation, the Tricolor Legion (Légion tricolore), in July 1942.
 Conceived by the Vichy minister Jacques Benoist-Méchin, the Tricolor Legion was intended to serve as a French unit alongside Axis forces on the Eastern Front and "in all theatres where French interests are at stake".
 Unlike the LVF, the Tricolor Legion would enjoy official and genuinely autonomous status and be considered part of the French army.
 Benoist-Méchin hoped that the LVF could be absorbed into the Tricolor Legion, and he was appointed to the LVF's Central Committee alongside other Vichy functionaries.
 Laval endorsed the project as a way to wrest political influence away from the groupuscules in Paris.
 Abetz approved the new proposal, but the Tricolor Legion was rejected by Hitler and the German Army.
 The Vichy-controlled free zone was invaded and occupied by German forces in November 1942 and the Tricolor Legion was quietly abandoned in December 1942.
 Volunteers were offered a choice between returning to civilian life and service with the LVF; most chose the former option.

 The 1st and 3rd Battalions were formally regrouped into a single regiment on 1 September 1943 and were joined by the 2nd Battalion which was re-created in November 1943.
 The LVF was placed under the command of Colonel Edgar Puaud who had enlisted in the Tricolor Legion.
 By the time of its reestablishment, the number of soldiers in the LVF had fallen to only 1,000, making it badly understrength.
 It was hoped Turkmen hiwis could fill a shortfall in recruits, but these plans were abandoned after the creation of the Turkestan Legion.
 All three battalions of the LVF were deployed as a single unit for the first time in a large-scale attack in January 1944 dubbed Operation Morocco against partisans in a large forested area near Somry in Byelorussia.
 In the course of the operation, 1,118 supposed partisans were killed and 1,345 detained.
 Puaud received the Légion d'Honneur as a result.
 In the aftermath of the operation, the LVF nonetheless came under increasing pressure as the strength of partisan groups grew.
 22 men were killed by partisans in March 1944 alone.
 The historian Kuzma Kozak estimates that, during its service in Byelorussia, the LVF lost 496 men killed, 107 wounded and 16 taken prisoner.